PestPatrol/pestpatrol-backend/README.md

 This Project is licensed under the MIT License - see the [LICENSE](https://github.com/PestPatrol/pestpatrol-backend/blob/main/LICENSE) file for details.

-Thank you for using FreshGrade!
+Thank you for using PestPatrol!
 If you have any questions or need further assistance, please open an issue in this repository.